 Other states have altered their laws in response to MADD.
 Expungement options are now available.

 Licensed drivers in Tennessee and Mississippi are required to install an ignition interlock for a full year on a first offense DUI.

 If the interlock device stays on your car for the entire suspension period, your DUI conviction will be wiped from the criminal record.

 Georgia offers a path for early driver’s license reinstatement as well.

-Georgia offers a path for early driver license reinstatement, after a 2nd DUI in GA, after the first 120 days, or the person must wait for 3 full years to drive again.
-Plus, in July of 2017, a Georgia driver arrested for DUI in that state, and facing a 12-month administrative license suspension for an implied consent “refusal to be tested,” is now able to opt for a full 12-month ignition interlock limited driving permit.
+After the first 120 days of a 2nd DUI in GA, the person must wait for 3 full years to drive again.
+As of July 2017, a Georgia driver facing a DUI administrative license suspension for an implied consent “refusal” can opt for a full year ignition interlock limited driving permit.

 Do you lose your driver’s license after a DUI in Alabama?
 Administrative and Criminal Suspension Issues

 DUI clients who hire our law firm want to save their license.
 Because of harsh Alabama DUI consequences, one of the more common questions we hear is, “Does your license get suspended after a DUI?”

 The Polson Law Firm says YES.